Ann-Margaret Ferrante

-Ann-Margaret Ferrante (born June 26, 1972) is an American legislator in the Massachusetts House of Representatives, representing the 5th Essex district, which consists of Gloucester, Rockport, and Essex.
+Ann-Margaret Ferrante (June 26, 1972 – November 27, 2025) was an American legislator in the Massachusetts House of Representatives, representing the 5th Essex district, which consists of Gloucester, Rockport, and Essex.
 A member of the Democratic Party, she was first elected in 2008 after defeating incumbent representative Anthony Verga in the Democratic primary.
-Currently, she is the Vice Chair of the House Committee on Ways and Means and sits on the House Committee on Post Audit and Oversight, House Committee on Operations, Facilities and Building Security, and the House Committee on Steering, Policy and Scheduling.
-She is also co-chair of the Tech Hub Caucus, which focuses on fostering growth of Massachusetts’ high-tech businesses and startups.
+At the time of her death, she was the Vice Chair of the House Committee on Ways and Means and sat on the House Committee on Post Audit and Oversight, House Committee on Operations, Facilities and Building Security, and the House Committee on Steering, Policy and Scheduling.
+She was also co-chair of the Tech Hub Caucus, which focuses on fostering growth of Massachusetts’ high-tech businesses and startups.

 A graduate of Tufts University with a major in Economics & International Relations, she furthered her education at Suffolk Law School.
 After graduating from law school, she practiced law in Gloucester and Rockport, specializing in fisheries issues.
-She has served on numerous boards and commissions in the community, including Cape Ann Commercial Fisherman’s Loan Fund, Sawyer Free Library, and as an incorporator with Cape Ann Savings Bank.
+She served on numerous boards and commissions in the community, including Cape Ann Commercial Fisherman’s Loan Fund, Sawyer Free Library, and as an incorporator with Cape Ann Savings Bank.

-Early life, education, and career
+Early life, education and career

 Ann-Margaret Ferrante was born on June 26, 1972, in Gloucester, Massachusetts.
 Her mother was a librarian in the local high school, and her father became a fisherman in Gloucester after immigrating from Sicily.
 She graduated from Gloucester High School and went on to study Economics and International Relations at Tufts University in Boston.

 After receiving her Bachelor of Arts in 1994 from Tufts University, Ferrante went to work as the legislative aide for State Representative Bruce Tarr.
 In 1996, she left her position with Tarr in order to pursue a Juris Doctor from Suffolk University Law School.
 Ferrante was admitted to the Massachusetts Bar Association in 1999.
 Shortly after graduating from Suffolk Law, Ferrante started her own law firm in Gloucester, where she focused on land use and fishing issues.
 She also served as counsel for the Northeast Seafood Coalition, where she began working to reform the regulatory practices affecting commercial fisherman.
-Ferrante holds a Master of Public Administration from the John F. Kennedy School of Government at Harvard University.
+Ferrante held a Master of Public Administration from the John F. Kennedy School of Government at Harvard University.